Jackbuthesuck/Controller-Wrapper-For-Sentakki/README.md

 **ControllerToNumberKeys:**
 - Hold bumper + move stick → Triggers keys 1-8 based on direction
 - Keys switch as you rotate the stick
+- Left Bumper use the angle of the left stick.
+Right use right.

 **ControllerToMouse:**
 - Hold one bumper → Mouse follows that stick, LMB held
 - Hold both bumpers → Mouse alternates between sticks every frame
+- Left Bumper use the position of the left stick.
+Right use right.
 - Release all → Mouse returns to center

 **Keyboard Shortcuts:**